 Why do businesses choose HPE Pointnext Services?

-When businesses don’t adapt to new data sources, business models and threats, they can’t compete.
-Digital transformation hinges on being flexible – always staying ahead of what's next.
+When businesses don’t adapt to new data sources, business models, and threats, they can’t compete.
+Digital transformation hinges on being flexible—always staying ahead of what's next.
 With our heritage and strength in infrastructure/technology, partner ecosystems and the end-to-end lifecycle experience, HPE Pointnext Services provides powerful, scalable IT solutions.
-With decades of experience helping organisations transform, support and operate their IT, our expertise is at the sweet spot where business meets technology.
-And as the leader in as-a-service approach, we help organisations take advantage of cloud economics with agility and scalability and a pay-for-what-you-use model.
+With decades of experience helping organizations transform, support, and operate their IT, our expertise is at the sweet spot where business meets technology.
+And as the leader in as-a-service approach, we help organizations take advantage of cloud economics with agility and scalability and a pay-for-what-you-use model.

-HPE Pointnext Services assists businesses by modernising their IT, helping them transform to an as-a-service delivery model and efficiently operate and consume IT.
+HPE Pointnext Services assists businesses by modernizing their IT, helping them transform to an as-a-service delivery model and efficiently operate and consume IT.
 Its approach is: